 The koala is one of Australia's most loved and iconic animals.
 In Brisbane, and many other parts of Australia, their numbers have dropped rapidly due to habitat loss, dog attacks, vehicle strike and disease.
-As koalas are listed as vulnerable under national and state environmental law, Brisbane City Council is helping to establish a Koala Research Centre at Lone Pine Koala Sanctuary.
+As koalas are listed as vulnerable under national and state environmental law, Brisbane City Council is committed to seeking ways to conserve and protect Brisbane’s koala population.

 What Council is doing

 To help protect Brisbane's koalas, Brisbane City Council is: